BielRoig/hfeb-guide/content/docs/matchup-spread/deadguy-ale.md

 These matchups are often considered sufficiently favorable precisely because the opponent doesn't run counters.

 The fact that your spells resolve changes a lot.

-You can:

-- cast Survival and know it'll enter;
-- cast Shapeshifter and know it'll resolve;
-- use creatures with ETB triggers like **Triskelion** or **Ghitu Slinger**;
-- set up lines where a key spell, once cast, isn't stopped on the stack;
-- force the opponent to already have the right answer in hand or to draw it in the following turns.
+This means you can set up lines where a key spell, once cast, isn't stopped on the stack or force the opponent to already have the right answer in hand or to draw it in the following turns.

 This is the main limit of non-blue decks: they can't dig as much as blue decks to find the perfect interaction.
 They have to rely on what they have in hand or on natural topdecks.